-- Turn off all radios and mobile phones because they may activate certain devices. - Take note of caller's phone number if identifiable.

-- Ask for bomb location and time of detonation.
+- Turn off all radios and mobile phones because they may activate certain devices. - Take note of the caller's phone number if identifiable. - Ask for bomb location and time of detonation.
 Gather as much information as possible.
 What kind of bomb is it?
 What does it look like? - CALL 911 as soon as possible with all pertinent information/ - Most bomb threat calls are brief.
 Stay calm and courteous.
 Try to keep the caller talking. - Signal a co-worker to listen to the telephone conversation, if possible. - Record information.
 Listen for background noises.
-Listen closely for accents, speech impediments or age indications. - Utilize Spartan's Bomb Threat Information Sheet, if available during the call; otherwise, complete the form after the call. - Immediately notify the Dean of Campus Operations. - Dean of Campus Operations will notify the President. - The Spartan Emergency Response Teams will activate in this situation.
+Listen closely for accents, speech impediments or age indications.

+- Utilize Spartan's Bomb Threat Information Sheet, if available during the call; otherwise, complete the form after the call. - Immediately notify the Campus Safety Officer. - Campus Safety Officer will notify the Campus President. - The Spartan Emergency Response Teams will activate in this situation.
 Follow their guidance.